XpectraNet/x0-agent/codex/XPECTRANET_CODEX_MASTER.md

 ---

-Would you like to insert this after the Layer Overview in **Appendix C**, or expand it into its own standalone appendix in the Codex?

----

 ## 🔗 Appendix D: XKO Agent Extension

 For the formal expansion of XKO for AI–AI symbolic cognition, insight provenance, remix sovereignty, and validator archetypes, see: